selemondev/windi-ui/docs/docs/guide/getting-started/index.md

 ::: tip

-[Windi UI](https://github.com/selemondev/windi-ui) is presently under active development and isn't fully prepared for production use as of v0.0.1.
+[Windi UI](https://github.com/selemondev/windi-ui) is presently under active development and isn't fully prepared for production use as of **v0.0.1-beta**.
 Your support and feedback are invaluable as we diligently work towards making it ready for everyone and for production use.

-There are still a number of components that are yet to be built, you can contribute by creating new components, improving the docs, fixing bugs and issues and by sharing valuable suggestions.
+There are still a number of components that are yet to be built, you can contribute by creating new components, improving the docs, fixing bugs and issues, and by sharing valuable suggestions.
 :::

 Windi UI is a Vue.js based TailwindCss UI library that offers a collection of prebuilt UI components to enable you to build your web applications with ease.